 The final grade will be based upon Pre-lab quizzes 10%

-- Laboratory notebooks 50%
+Laboratory notebooks 50%

+Laboratory report draft 5%

-Formal laboratory report 25%
+Formal laboratory report 20%

 Design project 15%

-- Lab notebooks will be handed out to you on the first day of the course and collected every week after the experiments are completed.
-They will be returned few days later. - Absences and Makeup Lab Sessions: Because of the fluid nature of the lab with the experimental setup changing every week, there will be ONLY ONE MAKEUP ALLOWED except in cases of genuine emergency including COVID-19 missed labs.
+• Lab notebooks will be handed out to you on the first day of the course and collected every week after the experiments are completed.
+They will be returned few days later.

+Absences and Makeup Lab Sessions: